- This is a solo project where I assumed the following roles:

 - Axure RP

-Ingrain is a plant-based, meal-planning app that was conceived as a response to the diabetes epidemic that is presently ravaging North America.
-Its purpose is to equip those who often feel as though they’re at the mercy of a chronic disease like diabetes—to reverse their diagnosis with plant-based foods.
+Ingrain is a plant-based, meal-planning app that is conceived as a response to the diabetes epidemic that is presently ravaging North America.
+Its purpose is to equip people who suffer from diabetes (and other chronic diseases) to reverse their diagnosis with plant-based foods.

 A case study in two parts